Graduate Supervisory Experience Survey

 The Temerty Faculty of Medicine is the first Division at the University of Toronto to initiate a survey to explore the supervisory experience of its graduate students, thanks to funding from the School of Graduate Studies Innovation Fund.
 In Summer 2018, a Task Force was established, comprising of departmental chairs and graduate students across our 10 thesis-based MSc and PhD programs.
 Chaired by Dr. Allan Kaplan, a survey was developed to capture key aspects of a student’s graduate supervisory experience based on the 2017 SGS Graduate Supervision Guidelines for Faculty and Students.
 We have also consulted with several Provostial offices across the university, as well as the Office of Freedom of Information and Protection of Privacy.

 The purpose of the Graduate Supervisory Experience (GSE) Survey is to gather information about your supervisory experience as graduate students.
-After a successful Fall 2019 pilot, the survey is now ready to be launched for a second round in May 2022, across the 10 thesis-based graduate programs.
-To help raise awareness of this project, Dr. Allan Kaplan, Rachel Zulla (Graduate Affairs Officer), and Yasman Mohammadzadeh (Project Coordinator) will be meeting with research graduate students by department starting late March 2022.
+After a successful Fall 2019 pilot, the survey is now ready to be launched for a third round in May 2023, across the 10 thesis-based graduate programs.
+To help raise awareness of this project, Yasman Mohammadzadeh (Project Coordinator, Data and Awards Officer) will be meeting with research graduate students by department starting late March 2023.
 We encourage all students to check their emails and attend these meetings.

 The primary objective of this survey is to explore the supervisory experience of our thesis-based graduate students.
 Participation is voluntary.
 The results from this survey will help inform the Temerty Faculty of Medicine educational leaders to ensure the best educational experience for our graduate students.